itsoulos/GenClass/README.md

     - ROOTDIR: Is the location of the GenClass directory.

 After the compilation the executable genclass will be placed under bin subdirectory.
+### Windows Installation ##
+On Windows a simple solution for the installation could be the following steps:
+- Install the software installer Choco [choco](https://chocolatey.org/)
+- Issue the command: choco install make
+- Issue the command: choco install mingw
+- Enter in the src subdirectory of the distribution
+- Issue the command: make
+The final outcome is the executable genclass.exe

 ## Contents ##
 The software has the following subdirectories